Free Kitchen Hacks eBook

 • Turn your salmon bites out onto your baking sheet and bake for 8-10 minutes until the internal temperature reaches 145°F. Optional: flip the salmon halfway through for the most even crunch.

 • Add a little extra bang bang sauce on top just before serving.
+Try it with this coconut rice.
 Enjoy!

 Pro Tips